Vegan Peanut Butter Cookies with Himalayan Tartary Buckwheat—Gluten-Free

 Spread the love

-I’m a huge fan of peanut butter cookies, and especially with Himalayan Tartary Buckwheat (HTB) onboard.
-They have a rich buttery taste with tons of nutrients.
-In fact studies have shown that HTB is one of the healthiest plants ever.
-Along with peanuts, it’s a longevity ramp.
+I’m a huge fan of vegan peanut butter cookies, and especially with Himalayan Tartary Buckwheat (HTB) onboard.
+They have a rich buttery taste with boatloads of phytonutrients.
+In fact studies have shown that HTB is one of the healthiest plants on earth.
+Along with peanuts, it’s a major longevity ramp.

 To learn more about HTB go here.
 Get the nutrition flour on Amazon here.